ojo-network/ojo/docs/design/002-airdrop.md

 - `ClaimAirdrop(fromAddress, toAddress)` - Allows an airdrop recipient to claim the 2nd portion of the airdrop specified in the `CreateAirdropAccount` message.
   - This transaction will create a new Delayed Vesting Account at `toAddress` with the amount of tokens in `tokensToReceive`.
 This account will vest as long as `vestingLength` above.
 This transaction fails if `amountExpectedToDelegate` is not met from the `fromAddress` account.
 Emits an event once the airdrop has been claimed.

+### Parameters

+- `ExpiryBlock` - The block at which all unclaimed AirdropAccounts will instead mint tokens into the community pool.
+After this block, all unclaimed airdrop accounts will no longer be able to be claimed.

 ### Proposed API

 - `QueryAirdropAccount` - Returns an existing airdrop account, along with whether or not it has already been claimed.